green-coding-solutions/cloud-energy/README.md

 - *SGX enabled / disabled*
     + is also very curious ... unclear what the cloud setting is

+# Interpolation for output

+Like all tree based models our XGBoost model can only predict what it has seen so far.

+Since the original data from SPECPower only has information for every 10% of utilization the model will by default for instance give the same value for 6% as well as for 7%.

+To combat this behaviour we interpolate between the points where the model actually reports new data, which is:
+- 0-5
+- 5-15
+- 15-25
+- 25-35
+- 35-45
+- 45-55
+- 55-65
+- 65-75
+- 75-85
+- 85-95
+- 95-100

+The data is just interpolated linearly.
+The interpolation is done directly when the `xgb.py` script is starting and thus all possible infered values for utilization (0.00 - 100.00) are stored in a dict.
+This makes the model extremely performant at the cost of a minimal memory cost.

 # Results

 We have first compared the model against a machine from SPECPower that we